wahasa/Arch/BlackArch/README.md

 ---
 #### Install BlackArch (Add-repo)
-In Arch, run this commands
+In Arch, run this command
 > pacman -Syu

 ```